Investigators link MH17 plane crash to Russian officials | DW | 14.11.2019

 Dutch investigators say they have intercepted telephone calls that implicate the Russian government in the MH17 downing over Ukraine in 2014.

-A Dutch-led investigation of the downing of Malaysia Airline Flight MH17 over Ukraine in 2014 has publicly shared evidence that directly ties the militant group responsible for the crash to the Russian government.
+A Dutch-led investigation has publicly shared evidence that links the Russian government to the militant group responsible for the the downing of Malaysia Airline Flight MH17 over Ukraine in 2014.

-In telephone transcripts released by the Joint Investigation Team (JIT) on Thursday, high-ranking Russian officials speak with leaders of the militant group "Donetsk People's Republic" (DPR) who shot down the commercial aircraft, killing all 298 passengers.
+In transcripts from intercepted telephone calls released by the Joint Investigation Team (JIT) on Thursday, high-ranking Russian officials speak with leaders of the militant group "Donetsk People's Republic" (DPR) who shot down the commercial aircraft, killing all 298 passengers.

 "Russian influence on the DPR went further than military support," read a statement from Dutch investigation leader Andy Kraag.
 "Ties between Russian officials and DPR leaders appear to have been much closer."